IvanPinezhaninov/async_promise/README.md

 C++11 header-only library based on Promises/A+

-The library is designed to create and run a chain of functions.
+The library is designed to create and run a chain of functions or class methods.
 The chain runs asynchronously and returns `std::future`.
-The library supports the `resolve`, `reject`, `then`, `all`, `all_settled`, `any`, `race`, `fail` and `finally` methods
+The library supports the methods `resolve`, `reject`, `then`, `all`, `all_settled`, `any`, `race`, `fail` and `finally`

 ## Documentation

-To create an `async::promise` object use the `async::make_promise` static function which takes as argument a function with optional arguments
+To create an `async::promise` object use the static function `async::make_promise`, which takes as an argument a function with optional arguments
 ```cpp
 auto promise = async::make_promise([] (int a, int b) { return a + b; }, 2, 2);
 ```

 To start the execution of a chain of function calls use the `run` method which returns `std::future`
 ```cpp
 auto future = async::make_promise([] { return 2; }).run();

 std::cout << future.get() << std::endl; // prints 2
 ```

-To add the next function to a chain use the `then` method which takes as an argument a function whose argument is of the same type as that returned by the previous function in the chain
+To add the next function to a chain use the `then` method which takes as an argument a function with an argument of the same type as the return value of the previous function in the chain
 ```cpp
 auto future = async::make_promise([] { return 2; })
               .then([] (int x) { return x * 2; })